Meraki cloud app

 Regardless of how many group names you enter, the SAML response includes only groups that a user is a member of (directly or indirectly).
 For more information, go to About group membership mapping .

-4. Under SAML Configurationfrom the SAML SSOlist, select SAML SSO enabled.
+3. In the SAML SSOlist, for SAML Configuration, select SAML SSO enabled.

-5. In the X.509 cert SHA1 fingerprintfield, enter the SHA-1 certificate fingerprint you calculated in Step 1 above.
+4. For X.509 cert SHA1 fingerprint, enter the SHA-1 fingerprint that you calculated in Step 1.

 1. Sign in with a super administrator account to the Google Admin console.